SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-06-constraint-attribution.md

 The linear decomposition of the optimal portfolio into benchmark and overlay portfolios enables a wide range of portfolio analyses.

 For instance, we can easily examine the impact of our investment decisions on the portfolio return.
-The following formula allows a deeper into key drivers of return from the perspective of both ex-ante and ex-post.
+The following formula allows a deeper look into key drivers of return from the perspective of both ex-ante and ex-post.

 $$
 \begin{aligned}